IntelePeer

-IntelePeer is a privately held company based in San Mateo, California, and is a Communications Platform as a Service (CPaaS) provider of voice, messaging, automation, applications, APIs, and analytics for enterprises.
+IntelePeer is a privately held company based in Dania Beach, Florida and is a Communications Automation Platform (CAP) provider of voice, messaging, automation, applications, APIs, and analytics for enterprises.

 The company is backed by venture capital firms VantagePoint Venture Partners, Kennet Partners, NorthCap Partners and EDF Ventures.

 Corporate history

 IntelePeer was founded as VoEX, Inc. in 2003 to provide core network VoIP services to large communications services providers, universities, large enterprises and VoIP applications developers.
 The company was originally based in Grand Rapids, Michigan.

 In July 2006, the company completed a series B funding round for $12 million led by Kennet Partners.

 In September 2006, the company moved its global headquarters to Foster City, California.